Cape May City School District

-Cape May City School District is a community public school district serving students in pre-kindergarten through sixth grade from Cape May, New Jersey, United States, at Cape May City Elementary School.
+Cape May City School District is a community public school district serving students in pre-kindergarten through sixth grade from Cape May, in the U.S. state of New Jersey, at Cape May City Elementary School.

-As of the 2021–22 school year, the district, comprised of one school, had an enrollment of 169 students and 22.6 classroom teachers (on an FTE basis), for a student–teacher ratio of 7.5:1.
+As of the 2023–24 school year, the district, comprised of one school, had an enrollment of 160 students and 25.3 classroom teachers (on an FTE basis), for a student–teacher ratio of 6.3:1.

-Usually, a majority of the students are children of dependents of people at United States Coast Guard Training Center Cape May, which financially and personnel-wise supports Cape May City Elementary.
+A majority of the students are children of dependents of people at United States Coast Guard Training Center Cape May, which financially and personnel-wise supports Cape May City Elementary.
 The district also serves students from Cape May Point, who attend as part of a sending/receiving relationship.
 This is because its school district, Cape May Point School District, is a non-operating district, meaning it does not operate any schools.
 In 2016, one student came from Cape May Point.